yegorsokolov/BotCopier/docs/fallback-logging.md

 Metrics include a `fallback_logging` flag so downstream monitoring can detect when the exporter is writing to the fallback log instead of Flight.

+During startup, any pending messages are recovered from write-ahead logs (WAL).
+Each WAL record carries a checksum; corrupt entries are skipped and a warning is printed.
+After a message is successfully sent to the Flight server, a checkpoint marker is written so that if the process stops mid-replay, restart will resume from the last confirmed record.

 ## Viewing logs on Ubuntu

 On an Ubuntu VPS, fallback entries written to journald can be retrieved with: